Chemscribbler/Netrunner/GLC_NewPlayer.md

 Please register [here](https://docs.google.com/forms/d/1XYeIidJ0xXI8gGNFwyc79ll_1J71JB5-QUGYBkykjo0/edit)

 To register you must have both a runner and corporation deck.
 Decklists are not required at the time of registration (though ID choices are).
+If you are looking for ideas, there are two legal decks for each faction at the bottom of this post.

 ## Tournament Policies
 This event will follow all Nisei OP Tournament policies, most important the code of conduct.